Cinepoly Records

 Cinepoly Records (新藝寶) is a Hong Kong–based record label founded in 1985.
 It was a subsidiary of PolyGram Records and the film company Cinema City.
 Ownership of Cinepoly Records switched to Universal Music Group after Universal acquired PolyGram Records in 1998 and albums are distributed by Universal Music Hong Kong starting from 2017.

+Artistes

 Many of Hong Kong's popstars and brands were on this label including: